ding-lab/ffpefiltering/README.md

 # ffpefilter version 0.0.1 #
-Use MicroSec for FFPE filtering. ffpefilter pipeline is a pipelined designed to do variant filtering for FFPE samples by using microsec tool.
+Use MicroSec for FFPE filtering. ffpefilter pipeline is a pipeline designed to do variant filtering for FFPE samples by using microsec tool.
 It uses the docker image scao/microsec:0.0.1 for efficiently launching jobs on compute1 cluster (LSF job system)

 ## Install ##

-The only thing you need to do is to do "git pull https://github.com/ding-lab/ffpefiltering.git"
+The only thing you need to do is to do "git clone https://github.com/ding-lab/ffpefiltering.git"

 ## Usage ##